 - to critically review and report both orally and in writing on this literature;

-- to write up clear and substantiated reading reports;
+- to write up clear and substantiated academic outputs;

-- to answer a research question concerning (a subject) in the field covered by the course
+- to actively engage in key discussions concerning (a subject) in the field covered by the course

 The course consists of two blocks of seminars.

-The seminar consists of two parts that are assessed separately.
-The final grade is the average of both grades.
-In order to pass the course, students need passing grades (5.50 or higher) for both parts.
-No passing grade can be obtained if the term paper (i.e. academic paper and/or book review) is graded 5.49 or less.
+The seminar consists of five parts that are assessed separately.
+The final grade is the average of the end grade of each block.
+In order to pass the course, students need a passing grade (5.50 or higher) as the final grade.

-Resit: in order to pass the course, students need passing grades (5.50 or higher) for both of the modules they take, including a 5.50 grade or higher for the final assignments.
-Only students who have complied with the attendance policy and fulfilled all course requirements and assignments are entitled to a resit.
-The resit consists of a second attempt for the final assignment of the module, to be handed in within two weeks of receiving the initial grade.
+Only students who have complied with the attendance policy and fulfilled all course requirements and assignments, but failed the course with the final grade lower than 5.50 are entitled to a resit.
+The resit consists of a second attempt for the final assignment of the module(s) which students failed.

 Registration Studeren à la carte and Contractonderwijs